-We take pride in providing authentic travel recommendations based on our own experiences.
+We take pride in providing authentic travel recommendations based on our own experiences such as unique images and perspectives.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 London is the Big Smoke, but can you tell Polo Mint City from Chocolate City?
 What are UK nicknames for Cardiff, Glasgow, and Norwich?

 Below, I have listed UK nicknames that give these regions their unique identity.
 Next time you hold up the UK map, you can locate Copperopolis, Woolopolis, and Linenopolis without much trouble.

 United Kingdom Nicknames You Need to Know